jitsi-contrib/jitsi-helm/README.md

 ```

 In this case you can have more the one `jvb` but you're putting you cluster at
-risk by having it directly exposed on the Internet.
+risk by having the nodes IPs and JVB ports directly exposed on the Internet.

 ### Option 4: hostNetwork